adarshm11/adarshm11/README.md

 i'm currently a junior computer science major at san jose state university and an officer at sjsu's biggest engineering club, the [software and computer engineering society](https://github.com/SCE-Development). i love going to hackathons and building stuff.

 ## experience
-- swe intern at u.s. department of defense: building automation software for testing procedures at the joint interoperability test command (jitc)
+- swe intern at u.s. department of defense: built tcp-based remote interfaces and automation software for the joint interoperability test command (jitc)
 - development team officer, ai/ml team member at sjsu sce

 ## projects